pradeep87giri/soar-web-tests/Readme.md

-# Soar - Web Functional Tests
+# Playwright - Web Functional Tests

 This project is to e2e test the Product Purchase web application